Massive-STEPS: Massive Semantic Trajectories for Understanding POI Check-ins -- Dataset and Benchmarks: Massive-STEPS Dataset

 \subsection{Creation Process}

-Massive-STEPS is derived from the two subsets of STD \cite{monti2018semantic}, incorporating check-ins from both the 2013 and 2018 subsets.
+Massive-STEPS is derived from Semantic Trails\footnote{Semantic Trails is originally released with a CC0 1.0 Universal license.} \cite{monti2018semantic}, incorporating check-ins from both the 2013 and 2018 subsets.
 We utilize two additional components from STD: (1) the \textbf{cities} metadata file, which provides the latitude and longitude of administrative regions (e.g., towns, suburbs) along with their corresponding country codes obtained from GeoNames; and (2) the POI \textbf{category} mapping, which links each Foursquare Category ID to its descriptive name (e.g., "Restaurant").
 Based on this metadata, each POI is thus associated with several attributes: Foursquare Place ID, Foursquare Category ID, category name, latitude/longitude of the administrative region, the administrative region name, and the country code.
-For anonymization purposes and model training compatibility, we apply ordinal encoding to the Place IDs and Category IDs, assigning each a unique integer index.
+For anonymization and privacy purposes and model training, we apply ordinal encoding to the Place IDs and Category IDs, assigning each a unique integer index.